magento/devdocs/guides/v2.1/frontend-dev-guide/css-topics/css-themes.md

 {:.bs-callout .bs-callout-info}
-If the system does not find the included CSS files, it searches for the same file names with a `.less` {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %}.
+If the system does not find the included CSS files, it searches for the same file names with a `.less` extension.
 This is part of the built-in preprocessing mechanism.
 You can find more information about it in the [CSS Preprocessing] topic.